techtraits/techtraits-blog/_posts/2011-10-02-iphone-sdk-tabbars.markdown

 ![Phone](/assets/images/phone1.png)
 ![Phone2](/assets/images/phone2.png)

 Click the Build an Go button to run your code and you should see the Tab Bar with the first view Loaded.
-Enter your teck and click the button on the screen.
+Enter your text and click the button on the screen.
 Now load the second view by clicking the right Tab and see your text updated there.